-James Bond (Roger Moore, The Naked Face), the man with the licence to kill, finds out that there is a price on his head.
+Agent James Bond (Roger Moore, The Cannonball Run), the man with the license to kill, finds out that there is a price on his head.
 It seems that someone has hired the world’s greatest hit-man, Francisco Scaramanga (Christopher Lee, Horror of Dracula), to kill him.
-Bond and a clunky but beautiful agent, Mary Goodnight (Britt Ekland, Get Carter), set out to find the dangerous Scaramanga before he finds them.
+Bond and a clunky but beautiful agent, Mary Goodnight (Britt Ekland, The Wicker Man), set out to find the dangerous Scaramanga before he finds them.

 Reaction & Thoughts:

 “Miss Anders… I didn’t recognize you with your clothes on.”